WhichBrowser/Parser-PHP/README.md

 [![License](https://poser.pugx.org/whichbrowser/parser/license)](https://packagist.org/packages/whichbrowser/parser)
 [![Latest Stable Version](https://poser.pugx.org/whichbrowser/parser/v/stable)](https://packagist.org/packages/whichbrowser/parser)

+If you are looking for the JavaScript API for WhichBrowser, please go to the [WhichBrowser/Server](https://github.com/WhichBrowser/Server) project.

+---

 **But why *almost completely useless* and not completely useless?**
 Well, there is always an exception to the rule.
-There is one valid reason to do browser sniffing: to gather intelligence about which browsers are used on your website.
+There are valid reasons to do browser sniffing: to improve the user experience or to gather intelligence about which browsers are used on your website.
 My website is html5test.com and I wanted to know which score belongs to which browser.
 And to do that you need a browser sniffing library.

 **Why is it extremely complicated?**
 Because everybody lies.
 Seriously, there is not a single browser that is completely truthful.
 Almost all browsers say they are Netscape 5 and almost all WebKit browsers say they are based on Gecko.
 Even Internet Explorer 11 now no longer claims to be IE at all, but instead an unnamed browser that is like Gecko.
 And it gets worse.
 That is why it is complicated.